 Stretching is one of the most effective treatments for relieving chronic and acute pain and preventing future minor problems.
 Patients with back pain may find that simple stretches at home loosen the muscles around the spine, relieving tension in the back and reducing nerve compression.

 Acupuncture involves carefully inserting fine, sterile needles into specific parts of the body, and chemicals that can kill or stimulate the release of natural pain.

 Treating Lower Back Pain

 There are different treatment options to alleviate the symptoms of back pain, some of which are less invasive than others.
 Remember that it takes time for many of these treatments to take full effect, and it is generally expected that your doctor will take a graduated approach to care for you.
-You can also see a healthcare provider who specializes in spinal manipulation or look for evidence-based techniques such as chiropractic adjustment, or manual therapy.
+You can also see a healthcare provider who specializes in spinal manipulation, chiropractic adjustment, or manual therapy.
 To understand your condition better and know the best treatments for your specific condition, contact Natural Care Chiropractic today and seek a chiropractor for the right diagnosis.